Aishanipach/Interview-Checkpoints/BasicsChecklist/dbms.md

 - Data warehousing is a centralised data management process where data from all resources comes to one place and all this data is used in decision- making in an organisation.

-- An E-R model referes to a diagrammatic approach to db design by taking account of a real- life entities and establishing relationship between them.
+- An E-R model or entity relationship model refers to a diagrammatic approach to db design by taking account of a real- life entities and establishing relationship between them.
+    - Entity is a real world object
+    - Entity types are collection of entities with having same attributes.
+    - Entity set is a collection of entuty types.

 - Aggregation refers to a feature of E-R model which allows a dataset relation to participate in another set relation.